 Orrie Lee Clark is my granddaddy

 Orrie Lee Clark was born on 23 January 1905 in Cross Plains, Callahan County, Texas.
 He was the fifth of eight children born to James Ransom Clark (1869-1918) and Kate Emeline Harrell (1874-1958).
 Not long after his father’s death in 1918, the family moved to Oklahoma City, Oklahoma.
-There he met and married Daisy Mae Clark on 05 November 1927.
+There he met and married Daisy Mae Hughes on 05 November 1927.
 They raised two daughters and he served his county honorably during World War II (see Image 1) 1.
 Orrie died of complications from brain cancer in Oklahoma City, Oklahoma County, Oklahoma, just eight days before his 63rd birthday.

 Although these milestones provide an overview of Orrie’s life, they say little about the grandparent that I came to know and love.
 As I look back on my childhood, many of my most cherished memories center around my granddaddy and the things we did together.
 Since today marks the day he was born 111 years ago, I would like to honor him by sharing some of my recollections of this kind, quiet and gentle man.

 Before I relay these memories, I need to be clear that I will always love and idolize my granddaddy.
 That’s why I stating up front that the opinions and stories shared in this blog post are solely my memories and my personal perceptions of my granddaddy.
 I fully realize that there may be other people somewhere in the universe whose impressions of Orrie Lee Clark do not match my own.
 But, he wasn’t their granddaddy.
 He was mine.
 So… here goes.